Y-CHETHAN/Interfacing-Seven-segment-display-with-lpc2148/README.md

 # EXPERIMENT 08 - INTERFACING SEVEN SEGMENT DISPLAY WITH LPC2148

 ## Aim:
-To configure and display 4 character LED seven segment display and write a c code for displaying number 1 to 9 and A to F
+To configure and display 4 character LED seven segment display and write a C code for displaying number 1 to 9 and A to F

 ## Components Required:
 Proteus ISIS professional suite, Kiel μ vision 5 Development environment